by Alanna Smith

 The National Park Service turns 102 this year, which is certainly worth celebrating.
-Take advantage of the 4th of July or a beautiful summer weekend, and visit one of the dozens of parks across the country.
+Take advantage of a beautiful spring day, or upcoming Memorial Day Weekend, and visit one of the dozens of parks across the country.
 Having trouble choosing?
 Take a look at our list below of the most popular parks, and get inspired!

-There are also free admission days this year on August 25, September 30, and November 11-12.
+There are free admission days this year on April 21, September 22, and November 11.
 Find out more here.

 10. Glacier National Park

-Known as the "Crown of the Continent," Glacier N.P. had almost 3 million visitors last year.
+Known as the "Crown of the Continent," Glacier had over 3 million visitors in 2017.
 Filled with towering mountains and mirror-like lakes, it is home to Going-to-the-Sun Road, one of the most spectacular drives in the United States.

 9. Olympic National Park

 8. Acadia National Park

 Acadia is famous for its rocky shoreline and fantastic camping, which draw in a record 3.5 million visitors last year.
 Most of the park can be found on Mount Desert Island, a patchwork of parkland, private property, and picturesque seaside villages.

 7. Yellowstone National Park